flyve-mdm/docker-environment/_posts/static/2018-07-13-requirements.md

 ## Operating System

-The Docker Environments were tested in the following operating systems:
+The Docker Environment was tested in the following operating systems:

 - **Linux**:
   - Ubuntu 16.04